see-for-yourself/bgdv-book/_posts/2024-10-15-chapter1_turtle.md

 Now let's look at some real data.

-For the Covid-19 pandemic, there is a public dataset created by Johns Hopkins Univeristy (JHU) [3].
+For the Covid-19 pandemic, there is a public dataset created by Johns Hopkins University (JHU) [3].
 From cumulative data values at the end of each month, we can extract the monthly number of vaccinated people (with at least one dose) and the monthly number of cases.
 The data for vaccination began in December 2020, and the JHU dataset has month-end data up to February 2023.
 The World Health Organization (WHO) declared the end of COVID-19 as a global health emergency in May 2023 [4].

 We can use Python turtle to sketch a trajectory of the monthly vaccinations and cases.
 For each successive month, we move the turtle horizontally by the number of vaccinations and vertically by the number of cases.
 When the program is run, the movement of the trajectory is animated.
 The resulting image is shown in Figure 1.3 (top).

 ![Figure 1.3](/bgdv-book/assets/images/book/csse_us_turtle_vax1_cases_600x320_black_v02-b_crp.png)
 ![Figure 1.3](/bgdv-book/assets/images/book/csse_us_turtle_vax1_cases_slopes_600x320_black_v02-b_crp.png)
 _Figure 1.3.
 Trajectory of Covid-19 vaccinations and cases in the US for each month (2020-12 to 2023-02).
-Data Source: Johns Hopkins Univeristy [3].
+Data Source: Johns Hopkins University [3].
 Top: Horizontal segments represent the number of vaccinated people and vertical segments the number of cases.
 Bottom: Red segments connect the points at the end of each month._

 The code including the data for making this visualization is as follows: